meabert/proxmox-tips-n-tricks/README.md

 - Ensure apt is working with either the non-subscription or subscription repos:

-- Optional: **Nala** - a drop in replacement for apt that enables parallel package downloads and agile dependency resolution by way of verbose terminal output of changes as they are made:
+- Optional: **Nala** - a drop in replacement for apt that enables parallel package downloads and agile dependency resolution by way of verbose terminal outputof changes as they are made:

+**NEED SCREENSHOT**

-Nala is reminiscent of yum or dnf from CentOS/Fedora/Red Hat and can be used as a replacement for apt:
+Nala is reminiscent of yum or dnf from CentOS/Fedora/Red Hat and can be used as a drop in replacement for apt:

 ```bash
 sudo apt update && sudo apt install nala